dt-rush/sameriver/README.md

 The engine is built on an "entity-component-system" architecture, in which:

 **Components** are collections of a certain type of data indexed by the ID's of entities.
-For example, the velocity component is at bottom a `[MAX_ENTITIES]([2]float32)`
+For example, the velocity component is a `[MAX_ENTITIES]Vec2D`.

-**Entities** are merely the set of components which their ID's index, and are essentially passed around in the system *as identical with* their ID's.
+**Entities** are merely the set of components indexed by an ID (entities can also be active or inactive)

-**Systems** are collections of logic which operate on subsets of components.
+**Systems** are collections of logic which operate on subsets of entities selected for by an arbitrary query

 There are also some **Managers** which are sort of like the glue holding the engine together, or providing services.